 Why do we see fire department crews at the store?

 Because the crews work a 48-hour shift, meals are often prepared at the fire station.
 In essence, the station becomes "home" for the crew during that 48-hour period.
 Just as you would prepare meals at home, our responders often do the same.
 Therefore, it is not uncommon to see emergency responders at the grocery store or having a meal together in a restaurant.
 During these mealtimes, crews remain in service to immediately respond to any calls.

 How may I get a tour of a Fire Station?

 You may contact us to schedule a tour.
-Remember, even when tours are scheduled the tour may be cut short or cancelled in the event that an emergency response is required.
+Remember, even when tours are scheduled, the tour may be cut short or canceled in the event that an emergency response is required.

 Can I get my blood pressure checked at the fire station?

 Yes.
-Westlake Fire Department offers this free service at the fire station.
+Westlake Fire-EMS Department offers this free service at the fire station.
 Please know that crews might be absent from the station due to emergency calls or training activities.

 How do I get a copy of a fire or emergency medical service report?